Deziel0495/PTTPoliceRadio/README.md

 # PTTPoliceRadio
-This script toggles the police radio animation when the PTT key(s) for Teamspeak or Discord are pushed.
+This script toggles the police radio animation when the PTT key(s) for Teamspeak or Discord are pushed and is set to only works for LEO's.
 <br><br>
 *Teamspeak or Discord must have 2 PTT buttons mapped to LEFT ALT and LEFT CTRL or you can modify the script to change the keys.*
 <br>